EPCCed/eidf-docs/docs/dataingest/IngestUserDoc.md

 1. Provide the following top-level metadata to create your Dataset:
     * **Title**:  the name of your dataset.
     * **Description**:  human readable description of your dataset.
-    * **Contact Point**:  who should be contacted regarding any enquiries or requests for access if your dataset has restricted access.
+    * **URL**: a project URL or contact point regarding any enquiries or requests for access if your dataset has restricted access.

-   There is also several optional fields that you may wish to provide to make it easier for your data to be discovered.
-1. (Optional) Indicate whether archival is required.
-1. (Optional) Add the fully qualified name of your pre-processing container image that produces ARD from the raw data.
-It must be available in a public registry, e.g. Dockerhub `NAMESPACE/IMAGE_NAME:VERSION` or GitHub Container Registry `ghcr.io/NAMESPACE/IMAGE_NAME:VERSION`.
-See below for instructions on how to create the container image.

 We will set up the ingest process and you will be provided with a link to upload the data.

 ### Pre-processing container

 Unless the data that you are providing is already in ARD format (that is the format that your end data consumer will access), you will need to provide a public link to a container image that transforms your raw data to ARD (you will still need to produce resource metadata).

+Press the button "Configure" on the dataset page and provide the fully qualified name of your pre-processing container image that produces ARD from the raw data.
+It must be available in a public registry, e.g. Dockerhub `NAMESPACE/IMAGE_NAME:VERSION` or GitHub Container Registry `ghcr.io/NAMESPACE/IMAGE_NAME:VERSION`.
+You can also provide a description.

 See the page [Pre-processing Container](./PreprocessingContainer.md) for guidance on how to create the preprocessing container image.